 Kefalonia’s coastline is dotted with secret beaches, ranging from soft and sandy to wild and rocky.
-Most of the beaches are quiet, even in the peak summer months, with plenty of natural shade provided by the forests of pine trees that stretch down to the shoreline.
+Most of the beaches are quiet, even in the peak summer months, with plenty of natural shade provided by pine tree forests stretching down to the shoreline.

 A morning at the picture-perfect Myrtos Beach, with its unbelievably soft sand and turquoise waters, is a sublime experience never to be forgotten.